 Eighth graders are invited and encouraged to participate in Coming of Age, a year-long program that helps them learn about Unitarian Universalism and articulate their own beliefs.

 Every other year, we offer middle school Our Whole Lives (OWL) – sexuality education geared to grades 7-9.
+It will be offered next year.

 Also, watch the newsletters and calendar for regularly scheduled Middle School Nights led by our Youth Coordinator, Justin Biegger.